canonical/is-charms-contributing-guide/CONTRIBUTING.md

 Limit the use of shell scripts and commands as much as possible in favour of writing Python for charm code.
 This means that there needs to be a good reason to use a shell command rather than Python.
-Examples inlcude:
+Examples include:

 * Extracting data from a machine or container which can't be obtained through Python